marek-saji/noplacelikecode/_posts/2023-01-20-hyphens-last-resort.md

 ## Need for hyphenation

-Most of the time there is no need for hyphenation and text looks fine just aligned to the <del>left</del> start.
-Where it comes really handy is **headings**.
+Most of the time there is no need for hyphenation and text looks fine aligned to the <del>left</del> start[^1].
+Where hyphenation comes in really handy is **headings**.
 It’s easy to end up with a heading set in a relatively large size and somebody _will_ at some point put a very–long–word™ there.
-Then browsers with narrow viewport will start seeing horizontal scrolling or -- <i>gasp!</i> -- your whole page will be shrunk to accommodate offending word.
+Then browsers with narrow viewport will start adding horizontal scrolling or -- <i>gasp!</i> -- your whole page will be shrunk to accommodate the offending word.

+Ok.
 Let’s start putting some long words in narrow containers and see what happens.

 <aside aria-hidden>